Make your credit score a number you can count on

 Five key factors are used to determine a credit score:

-For lenders, your credit score indicates how good you are at repaying your debts and may be used to determine whether you will be approved for a loan.
-Sometimes, credit scores are also used to determine the interest rate you receive on certain types of loans.
+For lenders, your credit score indicates how good you are at repaying your debts and may be used to determine also used to determine the interest rate you receive on certain types of loans.

 Yes.
 The credit score you see can depend on the credit scoring model and credit bureau that the credit scoring company uses to calculate it.
 There are many different credit scoring companies and models, as well as several credit bureaus, which means you could receive different credit scores from different companies.